szincone/nfl-lineup-generator/README.md

 ## using the program
 Make sure to clone the repo.
 Run from the combo_lineup.py file by using the 'team' variable.

--combo_lineup.py imports the dataframes from the other python files in the repo and uses the dataframes to generate a possible lineup for draftkings.
+-combo_lineup.py imports the dataframes from the other python files in the repo and uses the dataframes to generate a possible dk_lineup.

 ## authors
 -Sawyer Zincone -_intial work_- [szincone](https://github.com/szincone)